ArrowrIcon Home icon

 Coffee

 My parents drank sweetened coffee just before going to bed at night.
-The 'coffee' was something called 'coffee and chicory' which had to be perculated in a perculator for what seemed to me at least 20 minutes.
+The 'coffee' was something called 'coffee and chicory' which had to be perculated in a perculator for what seemed to me to be at least 20 minutes.
+The coffee had to be imported, but the chicory did not.
 The 'sugar' for sweetening was a saccharin tablet.
 My parents got so used to the taste of this brew that they continued with it even when rationing and shortages were in the past.

 Treat drinks for children